 But for a parent with a child who is missing, Dzikowicz says the agony of not knowing or having answers is “overwhelming.”

 “What is really important for these families is to know that as Canadians, as citizens, is that we remember these boys and keep our eyes and ears open.”

 For Saunders, she says she will never rest or find peace until she has an answer.

 “I am fighting every day to see my children,” Saunders said.
-“Unless I have proof that they are no longer on this Earth than I am going to keep at and keep looking for them… don’t ever give up on your kids.”
+“Unless I have proof that they are no longer on this Earth then I am going to keep at it and keep looking for them… don’t ever give up on your kids.”

 Anyone with information about Mitchell, Trevor or Adam O’Brien is asked to contact the National Center for Missing & Exploited Children at 1-800-843-5678 (1-800-THE-LOST) or the Royal Newfoundland Constabulary at 1-709-729-8000 or the RCMP in Ottawa 1-613-998-6200.